bbc/bbc-a11y/guides/using/validating-your-project.md

 ## Output results in JUnit format

-Override the human-readable output format with a JUNit report (test-report.xml) instead like this:
+Override the human-readable output format with a JUNit report instead like this:

     ./node_modules/.bin/bbc-a11y --reporter junit

+You'll probably want to redirect the output to a file, e.g:

+    ./node_modules/.bin/bbc-a11y --reporter junit > bbc-a11y-junit-results.xml

 ## Using a custom reporter